maoberlehner/markus-oberlehner-net/content/blog/the-ultimative-flexbox-based-css-layout.md

 date = "2017-10-29T06:26:53+02:00"
 title = "The Ultimative Flexbox Based CSS Layout" description = "Learn how to build the ultimative Flexbox CSS layout using Sass.
 The layout adapts automatically to the content and the screen size – no media queries needed." intro = "Things are looking good on the CSS layout front.
 Flexbox can be used in all major browsers and CSS Grid Layout is almost at a point where browser support has reached a sweet spot – for some of us it might even be feasible to build production websites using CSS Grid Layout and some form of graceful fallback.
-Until the rest of us can also switch to CSS Grid Layout for good, we have to rely solely on Flexbox to serve all of our layout needs.
-But this is not a bad thing at all, Flexbox is pretty powerful by itself already..." draft = false categories = ["Development"] tags = ["CSS Architecture"]
+Until the rest of us can finally switch to CSS Grid Layout, we have to rely solely on Flexbox to satisfy all our layout needs.
+But that's not a bad thing at all, Flexbox is pretty powerful by itself already..." draft = false categories = ["Development"] tags = ["CSS Architecture"]